 But the question still remains, is there anything actually wrong with synthetic chemicals and pesticides?
 Will your dose of noni juice be any less effective if it comes from a non-organic source?
-There are arguments on both sides, but for our crop we know what is best.
-Noni plants thrive in locations were other plants die.
-They’re ability to gain nutrients from the worst ground means that anything we put on them is going to affect them.
+There are arguments on both sides, but for our crop, we know what is best.
+Noni plants thrive in locations where other plants die.
+Their ability to gain nutrients from the worst ground means that anything we put on them is going to affect them.

-One of the main benefits that come from drinking noni juice are contained in the antioxidants contained in every drop.
-Studies of organic fruits have shown that organically grown crops have up to 69% more antioxidants than non-organic.
+One of the main benefits that come from drinking noni juice is contained in the antioxidants contained in every drop.
+Studies of organic fruits has shown that organically grown crops have up to 69% more antioxidants than non-organic ones.
 This may be due to the reason the plants produce the anti-oxidants themselves.
 They also need to repair their bodies and by not protecting them with sprays and chemicals to drive back all the pests that may harm them, we force the plants to produce these vital micronutrients.
 It is reported that organic products may taste better, in some cases last longer, and some crops are helping the environment.

 Beyond this growing organically means we work to develop and protect our soils and land.
 Being on an island means that any chemicals washing off our lands are going straight into the sea, we know that working with nature is far more beneficial all round than trying to fight nature itself.

 Try Tahitian Gold Organic Noni and feel the benefits as your bodies immune system recharges and fills you with more energy and well being.